Could Facebook Be Tried for Human-Rights Abuses?

 One term frequently invoked when platforms passively facilitate abuse or violence is Dictionary.com’s word of the year, “complicit”—which can be invoked in law, but not with the gossamer flourish of moral appeal.
 “Complicity” as a legal concept in international law tends to be used to hold accountable bureaucrats or underlings who were “just following orders” in a genocidal regime, and far harder to apply to companies.
 It requires proof that the accused knowingly aided and abetted (usually state, but possibly non-state) abuses, and in so doing either actively sought the abusive outcome or materially benefited from it.

-This is part of the argument in recent lawsuits against platforms from victims and surviving family of terrorist attacks, which argue that platforms aren’t liable for the existence of terrorist content on their platforms, but that they are liable for profiting from their promotion of that content on their platform.
+This is part of the argument in recent lawsuits against platforms from victims of terrorist attacks and surviving families, which argue that platforms aren’t liable for the existence of terrorist content on their platforms, but that they are liable for profiting from their promotion of that content on their platform.
 Protections against content liability, the argument goes, don’t apply to automated advertisements.

 Material gain from rights abuses was also at stake in Xiaoning et al. vs. Yahoo, the lawsuit filed in 2007 following Yahoo’s cooperation with the Chinese government’s requests for user data that led to the imprisonment and abuse of two dissidents.
-In that case, the evidence of intent and benefit were much more cut-and-dry than trying to argue the subtleties of what is and isn’t covered by Section 230.
+In that case, the evidence of intent and benefit were much more cut-and-dried than trying to argue the subtleties of what is and isn’t covered by Section 230.
 The case resulted in a settlement and the creation of a fund to support Chinese activists that recently became subject to a new lawsuit.

 Even hard proof of complicity and material gain doesn’t always translate into a successful suit depending on the time lapsed since the abuses and the jurisdiction of the lawsuit.
 To this day, IBM has never been successfully sued for its role in the Holocaust, partly due to jurisdictional disputes and statutes of limitations.
 During World War II, several of IBM's European subsidiaries supplied the Nazi regime with punch-card technology that was used to facilitate the Final Solution in all its bureaucratic horror, from tracking the trains used to transport Jews to concentration camps to providing the rudimentary foundation for the infamous numbered tattoos at Auschwitz.
 (IBM has never disavowed these facts; it only disputes the claim that their New York headquarters had full knowledge of their subsidiaries’ actions.)